People

 Dominic Kyle Ypil (he/him/his)

 SJSU M.S.
-Graduate Student - Joining Fall 2023
+Graduate Student - Joined Fall 2023

 Dominic Kyle, a 2020 graduate of the University of California Santa Barbara with a B.S. in Biological Sciences, has over two years of industry experience in bioremediation and biogeochemistry.
 He discovered his passion for biological oceanography through this experience, which led him to join Dr. Sarah Smith's lab.
-Dominic's research interests focus on studying the effects of Anthropogenic pressures on marine environments, particularly in relation to phytoplankton diversity, eDNA, and biogeochemistry.
+Dominic's research interests focus on studying the effects of anthropogenic pressures on marine environments, particularly in relation to phytoplankton diversity, eDNA, and biogeochemistry.
 He looks forward to contributing novel ideas to the field of oceanography through his work in the lab.

 SJSU M.S.
-Graduate Student - Joining Fall 2023
+Graduate Student - Joined Fall 2024

 Hannah May (she/her/hers)